jacobkloepper/secret_santa/README.txt

+-----p5.js is required-----

+This project is completed.
+Things I would change if given more time/I had the desire:
+	- Use html to a better extent
+	- Don't use p5.js

 Web app, each user gets their own user/pw

------p5.js is required-----

 Each user gets unique recipient
 	Pre-compiled from otp_decoder.cpp.